Hi, I’m Alison Ellis.

 Education

-I moved to Vermont to attend UVM where I graduated in 2000 with a Bachelor of Science in Plant & Soil Science and a minor in Small Business.
+I attended the University of Vermont where I graduated in 2000 with a Bachelor of Science in Plant & Soil Science and a minor in Small Business.
 While attending school I was a buyer and designer at a busy flower shop, and then, after working for a few florists in the Burlington area, as well as an organic flower farm, it was time to branch out on my own.
-I founded Floral Artistry in 2002 and booked 1 wedding that summer.
+(Pun totally intended.)

 I’ve made guest appearances on: